osbaldomartinez20/Math400-Project1/PartA/README.txt

     0.5371    0.5371
     0.7606    0.7606

 The values of D0y and w are the exact same ones, thus D0y = w.
+If you want to double check results change the value of n in the file partAQuestion2.m inside folder ProjectA and run it.

+    Question 3:

+	To see the graphs please open the jpg images that start with partAQuestion3 found inside ProjectA folder or simply run partAQuestion3.m found in folder ProjectA.

+    Question 4:

+	a:
+	To see the graphs please open the jpg images that start with partAQuestion4a found inside ProjectA folder or simply run partAQuestion4a.m found in folder ProjectA.

+	b:
+	To see the graphs please open the jpg images that start with partAQuestion4b found inside ProjectA folder or simply run partAQuestion4b.m found in folder ProjectA.

+	c:
+	To see the graphs please open the jpg images that start with partAQuestion4c found inside ProjectA folder or simply run partAQuestion4c.m found in folder ProjectA.

     Question 5: